Read-only memory: Solid-state ROM

 The simplest type of solid-state ROM is as old as the semiconductor technology itself.
 Combinational logic gates can be joined manually to map n-bit address input onto arbitrary values of m-bit data output (a look-up table).
 With the invention of the integrated circuit came mask ROM.
-Mask ROM consists of a grid of word lines (the address input) and bit lines (the data output), selectively joined together with transistor switches, and can represent an arbitrary look-up table with a regular physical layout and predictable propagation delay.
+Mask ROM consists of a grid of word lines (the address input) and bit lines (the data output), selectively joined with transistor switches, and can represent an arbitrary look-up table with a regular physical layout and predictable propagation delay.
 Mask ROM is programmed with photomasks in photolithography during semiconductor manufacturing.
 The mask defines physical features or structures that will be removed, or added in the ROM chips, and the presence or absence of these features will represent either a 1 or a 0 bit, depending on the ROM design.
 Thus by design, any attempts to electronically change the data will fail, since the data is defined by the presence or absence of physical features or structures that cannot be electronically changed.
 For every software program, even for revisions of the same program, the entire mask must be changed, which can be costly.

 In mask ROM, the data is physically encoded in the circuit, so it can only be programmed during fabrication.
 This leads to a number of serious disadvantages: